Norm (album): Release

 Shauf originally announced the album in November 2022.
 At the same time, the first single, "Wasted on You", was released along with a music video, directed by V Haddad.
 Two other singles, both with music videos, followed: "Catch Your Eye" on December 12, and "Telephone" on January 24, 2023.

+Critical reception

+The album was longlisted for the 2023 Polaris Music Prize.